ismael-lajaaiti/species-reactivity/README.md

 Figures are saved in the `scripts/figures/` directory.

-> [!NOTE]
-> If you are unable to reproduce the figures, you can [open an issue](https://github.com/ismael-lajaaiti/species-reactivity/issues), so we can help you.

 ## Structure of the code

-This project is structured as Julia Package named `SpeciesReactivity`.
+This project is structured as a Julia package named `SpeciesReactivity`.
-The package contains general functions used by the scripts of the article.
+The package contains general functions used by the different scripts producing the figures of the article.
 For instance, the `response` function allows simulating the response of a community to a specified perturbation.
 The code of the package is stored in the `src/` directory.
 The code of the package is tested in the `test/` directory.